peacalm/cpp-luaw/README.md

 ```

 #### 3.2 The Type Conversion Functions
-Type Conversion functions convert a value in Lua stack to C++ type.
+Type conversion functions convert a value in Lua stack to C++ type.

 ##### 3.2.1 To Simple Type
 * @param [in] idx Index of Lua stack where the value in.